andycroll/andycroll.com/_posts/2013-06-21-xip-io-doesnt-work-on-bt.markdown

 If you're using the standard ADSL broadband, you'll need to buy a replacement for the home hub.
 I'm using the simple [ZyXEL](http://www.amazon.co.uk/dp/B000LE1LXK/ref=nosim?tag=deepcalmcom) and linking an [Apple Time Capsule](http://www.amazon.co.uk/dp/B0058IGPKI/ref=nosim?tag=deepcalmcom) to it to provide the wireless network.

-If you're using BT Infinity (the fibre broadband) you can just user any wifi access point and connect that directly to the BT Openreach box and configure the DNS on that.
+If you're using BT Infinity (the fibre broadband) you can just use any wifi access point and connect that directly to the BT Openreach box and configure the DNS on that.
 I'd use an [Apple Time Capsule](http://www.amazon.co.uk/dp/B0058IGPKI/ref=nosim?tag=deepcalmcom) or [Airport Express](http://www.amazon.co.uk/dp/B008BEYP26/ref=nosim?tag=deepcalmcom).